leCrypt/leCrypt-web-extension/README.md

 ## Getting started
 - Wait until the extension is loaded.
 - (Optional) Click on the `Extensions` button in the extensions toolbar and then pin the leCrypt to the extensions toolbar the page.
-- Press Alt-Shift-X
+- Press Alt-Shift-C
 - Click on the `Register` button and setup a password for encryption, the only password that you have to remember for all your other logins.
 - Click on the submit button and start adding logins or use the `Import` button on the left side of the application header.

 ## Known Issues
  - All browsers:
-    - Cloud connect doesn't work as of now due to the application to having a client id yet as it needs to be launched to a web store first.
     - Settings don't work because they're yet to be implemented.
-    - Login button doesn't work as Cloud connect doesn't work for now.
+    - Login functionality yet to be implemented.

 ## Privacy Policy
 See https://github.com/leCrypt/leCrypt-web-extension/blob/master/privacy.md